 15. Place the scooped dough on the greased tray.
 Keep a space of about 1.5 to 2 inches between the cookies.

-16. Make cookies this way with the entire cookie dough.
+16. Repeat with all of the cookie dough.
 While working on the cookies, do note that the dough is sticky.

-17. Now gently press the top of each oatmeal cookie with a spatula just to even it and make it smooth.
+17. Now gently press the top of each oatmeal cookie with a spatula or the bottom of a glass to even it and make it smooth.

 18. Place the cookie tray in the preheated oven in the center rack of an OTG.
-Bake oat cookies at 180 degrees Celsius (356 degrees Fahrenheit) for 12 to 14 minutes or till the cookies become light golden.
+Bake oat cookies at 180° C (356° F) for 12 to 14 minutes or till the cookies become light golden.

 Since oven temperatures vary do keep a check.
 The timing can be less or more depending on the oven model, size and heating type.

-20. Then with a spatula remove the oatmeal cookies and place them on a wired rack till they are cooled completely at room temperature.
+20. After a few minutes, use a spatula to place the oatmeal cookies on a wired rack till they are cooled completely to room temperature.

 21. Below is a photo of the bottom of the cookie.
 It should have a golden texture like this.

-- Oats: You could use quick cooking oats or instant oats, but then add less milk for the dough.
+- Use Quick Oats: I love the chew that old-fashioned rolled oats give these cookies.
+That said, you could use quick cooking oats or instant oats, but then you’ll need to add less milk for the dough.

-- Flour: For a lighter texture in the cookies, use all-purpose flour.
-Adding a pinch of baking soda will also give a lighter texture.
+- Make Them Softer: For a lighter texture in the cookies, use all-purpose flour.
+Adding a pinch of baking powder will also make them lighter.

-- Sugar: White granulated sugar can be powdered and used in the recipe.
-You can even use ⅓ cup + 2 tablespoons castor sugar, ⅓ cup brown sugar or ⅓ cup maple syrup.
+- Swap Out Your Sugar: White granulated sugar can be powdered and used in the recipe.
+You can also use ⅓ cup + 2 tablespoons castor sugar or confectioner’s sugar or, ⅓ cup brown sugar or ⅓ cup maple syrup.
 For brown sugar, there is no need to powder it.

-- Baking: Bake till the cookies are light golden.
+- Baking: Bake till the cookies are just beginning to turn light golden.
 Do not bake for a longer time as the cookies will harden.

 More Tasty Oats Recipes